jerry-chengaojian/nft-marketplace/README.md

 - Empty state messaging with clear calls to action
 - Responsive design for all screen sizes

-### Wallet Integration
-Seamless wallet connection using RainbowKit with:
-- Support for multiple wallets and networks
-- Automatic network switching when needed
-- Clear connection status indicators
-- Secure transaction signing

-### User Interface
-- Responsive design that works on mobile and desktop
-- Modern, clean aesthetic with gradient accents
-- Intuitive navigation and clear call-to-action buttons
-- Real-time feedback for all blockchain interactions
-- Comprehensive notification system for transaction updates

 ## Security Features

 - Protection against reentrancy attacks